 How is the multiplayer score calculated?

 SparkChess uses an Elo-based scoring system.
-Elo may be a bit confusing for new chess players but it’s well-understood by ‘veterans’ and used by chess federations worldwide.
+Elo may be a bit confusing for beginners but is well-understood by chess players and it’s used by chess federations worldwide.

-The basic concept is that the system awards points based on winning expectancy – which player is more likely to win, based on existing scores.
-Two players with equal scores are equal in skill and have both the same “chances” (50%).
+The Elo system awards points based on which player is more likely to win based on the existing scores.
+Two players with equal scores should be equal in skill and are expected to win 50% of the time.
 In contrast, a player with a much lower score is expected to lose.
-Let’s have this example:
+Let’s use an example:

-Player A has 2200 Elo points and Player B has 1600.
-Based on the formula, Player A has a 90% chance of winning, so if he/she wins, there’s no big “achievement” and will be awarded just 1 point.
-In contrast, Player B has only a 10% winning expectancy, so if he/she win, he or she receives 19 points.
+Player A has 2200 points and Player B has 1600.
+Based on the formula, Player A is expected to win 9 out of 10 games, so if he/she wins, there’s no big achievement and will be awarded just 1 point.
+In contrast, Player B is expected to win just 10% of the games, so of he/she wins, he or she receives 19 points.
 In fact, player B would receive 9 points just for a draw!

 You can see how this system is fairer.
 Someone can’t accumulate score by playing only with other lower-ranked players.
 Also, scores don’t grow indefinitely, they tend to stabilize after a number of matches.
 Therefore, the best way to increase your score is to play (and win) against someone with similar score.

 Here’s the formula we use: